privet-kitty/dufy/README.md

     * (ql:register-local-projects)
     * (ql:quickload :clcl)

-If you'd like to use ASDF directly, you should put the CLCL directory to an appropriate location and do `(asdf:load-system :clcl)`.
+If you'd like to use ASDF without quicklisp, you should put the CLCL directory to an appropriate location and do `(asdf:load-system :clcl)`.

 # Usage

+To Do